Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 ## Exercises (jupyter notebooks)

-The main material is made up of four [jupyter notebooks](https://jupyter.org/), each containing a standalone exercise that takes participants through the process of developing and training an ML model, from data preparation and training to running inference.
+The main material is composed of four [jupyter notebooks](https://jupyter.org/), each containing a standalone exercise that takes participants through the process of developing and training an ML model, from data preparation and training to running inference.